-Farmers harvesting hemp in the early 1900's as shown on the back of the 1915 series of the U.S. ten dollar bill.
+Farmers harvesting hemp in the early 1900's as shown on the back of the 1915 series of the United States ten dollar bill.

-Up until the 1910's and the beginning of the Mexican Revolution, Cannabis was offered for sale, and its formulations were accepted as a medical remedy.
+Up until the 1910's and the beginning of the Mexican Revolution, cannabis was offered for sale, and its formulations were accepted as a medical remedy.
 Hemp was farmed to produce a variety of useful industrial materials, and smoking marijuana for its recreational pleasure was considered fashionable.
-Political attacks upon cannabis did not occur until the beginning of the Mexican Revolution as further described in Hemp 102.
+Political attacks upon cannabis did not occur until the beginning of the Mexican Revolution.

 PharmaXtracts sells the finest, purest CBD products at the lowest prices you will find anywhere.
 With over three decades of combined experience in the CBD industry, PharmaXtracts is a Band of Brothers who decided the CBD market needed a serious intervention.
 No longer could we stand by and let false information be perpetuated and insignificant dosages be taken by people in need of CBD’s many benefits.
 It was time for us to bring clarity to a once shady world.